shoelace-style/shoelace/docs/getting-started/integrations.md

 defineCustomElements()
 ```

-**NOTE** The above code will import all shoelace web components for convenience.
+**NOTE:** The above code will import all shoelace web components for convenience.
 If you would like to selectively import components check out the [Using Webpack](https://shoelace.style/getting-started/installation?id=using-webpack) section of the docs.

-#### Webpack Config
+### Webpack Config

 Now that we have our stylesheets and javascript setup, we have to add
 Shoelace's icons to the final build output.
 To do so, we must modify the